tarwn/lessthandot-hugo/blogs/content/posts/2012-03-28-report-builder-3-0-map.md

 _Design a query_

 (I covered this screen in-depth in my [Table or Matrix Wizard][7] blog.)
-Select “Edit as Text” and add the following query:
+Select "Edit as Text" and add the following query:

 SELECT NYS.Name, NYS.City, NYS.TotalDue, ADDR.SpatialLocation FROM NYStoreSales AS NYS INNER JOIN Person.Address AS ADDR ON ADDR.AddressID = NYS.addressid;